plone/plone.restapi/docs/source/email-send.md

 ---
 html_meta:
-  "description": ""
+  "description": "To send an email to an arbitrary email address use the /@email-send endpoint."
-  "property=og:description": ""
+  "property=og:description": "To send an email to an arbitrary email address use the /@email-send endpoint."
-  "property=og:title": ""
+  "property=og:title": "Email Send"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Email, Send"
 ---

 # Email Send